couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 4. Copy your key

 **Set your LLM API key:**
-Now you set your API key as environment variable according to your choice
+Now you set your API key as environment variable
 - macOS/Linux
 ```bash
 export LLM_API_KEY="your-API-key-here"